-Not only being much more efficient in generating ASE, the recrystallized layer also shows enhanced photo-stability at high excitation fluence (a few tens of $\mu J/mm^2$).
-As shown in Figure 6 (d), the integrated PL reaches its saturation at the fluence around 60 $\mu J/mm^2$ and maintains almost constant intensity under the excitation beyond 100 $\mu J/mm^2$.
-On the contrary, the ASE from the pristine part quickly degraded as the fluence exceeds 100 $\mu J/mm^2$.
-This could be explained by the absence of "hot spots" in the recrystallized part that can occur in rough surfaces and the better crystallinity, hence allowing an easier heat dissipation mediated by phonons for the recrystallized CsPbBr$_3$
+Beyond the reduced threshold, the recrystallized layer also exhibits enhanced photostability at high excitation fluence (a few tens of µJ/mm$^2$).
+As shown in Figure~\ref{fig:ASE}d, the integrated PL reaches its saturation at a fluence of around 60 µJ/mm$^2$ and maintains an almost constant intensity under excitation beyond 100 µJ/mm$^2$.
+On the contrary, the ASE from the pristine part quickly degraded as the fluence exceeded 100 µJ/mm$^2$.
+This could be explained by the absence of "hot spots" in the recrystallized part that can occur in rough surfaces and the better crystallinity, hence allowing easier heat dissipation mediated by phonons for the recrystallized CsPbBr$_3$.

 Overall, the recrystallized film, characterized by superior film quality and well-defined grains, exhibits enhanced ASE process.
 The difference with the pristine part not only confirms the high optical quality of the recrystallized film but also underscores the critical role of processing conditions in dictating the emission properties of perovskite thin films.